mvolkmann/blog/src/dart.md

 }
 ```

-Trailing commas are allowed after the last argument in function calls.
+Trailing commas are allowed after the last parameter in function definitions
+and after the last argument in function calls.
-This causes `dart format` to place each argument on a separate line.
+This causes `dart format` to place each
+parameter or argument on a separate line.

 ## Classes